Another gem from Dr. James Dobson’s blog…

 Order "The Gospel Parade" Today!

-Amazon.com (search The Gospel Parade book)
+Amazon.com (search The Gospel Parade BOOK or search my name)

 Order NOW, $20.00 includes shipping (Hardbound Only)